GTMStack

 2028 and beyond: Autonomous GTM becomes the default operating model for high-volume operations.
 Human involvement concentrates on strategic decisions, key relationships, and novel situations.
 The distinction between “marketing operations” and “sales operations” blurs as agents work across both domains.

-This timeline could accelerate if foundation model capabilities improve faster than expected, or decelerate if regulatory constraints tighten or if early deployments produce high-profile failures that slow adoption.
+This timeline could accelerate if foundation model capabilities improve faster than expected, or decelerate if regulatory constraints tighten or if early deployments produce high-profile failures.

 Stay in the loop